Skip to Content

 Symptoms, causes, and risk factors

 The known risk factors of labyrinthitis are certain medications (antidepressants, anti-inflammatories, and drugs that treat diabetes), excessive alcohol consumption, flu, smoking, allergies, fatigue, and stress.
-If you have labyrinthitis, your symptoms are usually sudden and may include:

 The causes of labyrinthitis are usually viral infections; however, bacterial infections can also be the cause.
 Here are some common examples: Epstein-Barr virus, Herpes simplex, stomach flu, upper respiratory infection, and head injury (a very rare cause).